WillOram/cyber-incidents/README.md

 - [x] RNS Notifications
 - [x] ICO MPNs
 - [ ] Make use of dates consistent
+- [ ] Add table of contents

 This list is by no means completed.
-There may be errors.
+There may be errors, please let me know.
 I'll be working on updating this over the first few months of 2020.
+Contributions welcome.